 The underlying land is not publicly owned, as the former Nelson Catchment Board never took a separate title for the land.
-Large parts of the lower Motueka stopbanks are located on land that is owned by Wakatū or NRAIT.
+Large parts of the lower Motueka stopbanks are located on land that is owned by Wakatū or Ngāti Rārua Ātiawa lwi Trust (NRAIT).
 The stopbank structures themselves are the Council-owned assets.